Chia-Jen Lo: EDA Rhinos/Fubon Guardians

 Following his release from Houston, Lo signed with the EDA Rhinos of the Chinese Professional Baseball League (CPBL).
 He spent the year as the teams closer, pitching 15.2 scoreless innings in 12 games with the team.
 In 2015, Lo played in 49 games with the Rhinos, logging a 2-5 record and 5.19 ERA with 39 strikeouts in 43.1 innings of work.
 Lo did not appear in a game for the Rhinos in 2016 after undergoing shoulder surgery.
 In November 2016, the Rhinos rebranded as the Fubon Guardians after Fubon Financial Holding Co. bought the team.
 In 2017 with, Fubon, Lo recorded a 7.20 ERA in 7 appearances.
 The following season, Lo made 23 appearances for the Guardians, but struggled to an 8.35 ERA.

 After the 2018 season, Lo signed with the Sydney Blue Sox of the Australian Baseball League for the 2018/19 season.
 Lo posted a 5.00 ERA in 7 games.
 In 2019, Lo played in only 3 games for Fubon's main team, but struggled to a 16.20 ERA.
 Lo was released by Guardians because of his poor control after 2019 season.

 Wei Chuan Dragons

 On December 31, 2019, Lo signed a contract with the Wei Chuan Dragons of the Chinese Professional Baseball League (CPBL).
 He spent the entire 2020 season with Wei Chuan's minor league team, without appearing in a game with the main club.
 On July 18, 2021, it was announced that Lo would undergo Tommy John surgery, ending his season without having appeared in a game for the Dragons.
 He was released following the season on December 21, 2021.

 International career

 Lo selected Chinese Taipei national baseball team at the 2008 Summer Olympics, 2009 World Baseball Classic, 2013 exhibition games against Japan, 2014 Asian Games and 2015 WBSC Premier12.

+Coaching career

+On June 16, 2022, Lo was hired to serve as a coach for the farm team of the Wei Chuan Dragons in the Chinese Professional Baseball League, a role which he maintained through the 2024 season.